 Maximum enrollment: 20 credit students, no auditors.

 Location: This course takes place off-site on Galiano Island.

-Note: This course also has special payment and refund deadlines.
-The deadline for dropping the course with a 100% refund is 4:30 pm on Monday, April 28, 2014.
-Payment deadline for all course tuition and fees is also April 28, 2014.
-There are no refunds after April 28, but this course may be dropped without refund until May 9.
+Note: This course has a special registration process.
+The deadline for dropping the course with a 100% refund is 4:30 pm on April 24.
+Payment deadline for all course tuition and fees is also April 24.
+There are no refunds after April 24, but this course may be dropped without refund until May 8.